 BI 14053 BOTANY - Introduction to the study of plant structure, physiology, life histories, economic importance, and evolution.
 Lab (BI14061) must be taken concurrently and completed as part of the class.
-Prerequisite: "C" or above in CP02023 Fundamentals of Language or a minimum ACT 19 or Accuplacer English 83 or Next Gen English 252.
+Prerequisite: "C" or above in CP02023 Fundamentals of Language or a minimum ACT English 19 or Accuplacer English 83 or Next Gen English 252 or "C" or above in EN12003 English Comp I or taken concurrently with CP02052 English Comp I ALP lab.
 ACTS equivalent course number is BIOL1034